apache/spark/docs/scala-programming-guide.md

 All transformations in Spark are <i>lazy</i>, in that they do not compute their results right away.
 Instead, they just remember the transformations applied to some base dataset (e.g. a file).
 The transformations are only computed when an action requires a result to be returned to the driver program.
 This design enables Spark to run more efficiently -- for example, we can realize that a dataset created through `map` will be used in a `reduce` and return only the result of the `reduce` to the driver, rather than the larger mapped dataset.

-By default, each transformed RDD is recomputed each time you run an action on it.
+By default, each transformed RDD may be recomputed each time you run an action on it.
 However, you may also *persist* an RDD in memory using the `persist` (or `cache`) method, in which case Spark will keep the elements around on the cluster for much faster access the next time you query it.
 There is also support for persisting datasets on disk, or replicated across the cluster.
 The next section in this document describes these options.

 The following tables list the transformations and actions currently supported (see also the [RDD API doc](api/scala/index.html#org.apache.spark.rdd.RDD) for details):